leandronunes85/log-format-enforcer/README.md

 ## How to use it

-Most JVM these days use either Gradle or Maven build systems so we provide one plugin for each of the two:
+Most JVM projects these days use either Gradle or Maven build systems so we provide one plugin for each of the two:
  * [Maven Plugin](log-format-enforcer-maven-plugin/README.md)
  * Gradle (WIP)